WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/StudioDocumentPreference/Properties/applyObjectStyle.md

 ## Description

 The `applyObjectStyle` property defines if and when an object style should be automatically applied to an article in this specific document.
-This is a document-level preference that overrides the application-level setting in [studioPreferences.applyObjectStyle](../../StudioPreference/Properties/applyObjectStyle.md) for the individual document.
+It is the document-level counterpart of [studioPreferences.applyObjectStyle](../../StudioPreference/Properties/applyObjectStyle.md): both control the same behavior and share the same enum values, but their settings are stored and read independently.
+Changing one does not affect the other.

 Use one of the following options: